Featured in...

 Reviews shown are for The Debt Advice Service.

-What If They Don’t Accept Your Settlement Offer?
+What If They Don’t Accept the Offer?

 If they don’t accept your full and final settlement offer, you might want to make another offer.
 However, if your previous offer was said to be all you can afford and you now offer more, there is a good chance that the creditor will not believe you.